 Making pom poms Using chair legs

 In this instance, you’ll use two chair legs as substitutes for the toilet paper rolls above.
-Push the legs as close together as possible (it is better to lay the chairs down) and wrap your yarn around two of the legs.
+Push the legs as close together as possible (an easier way is to lay the chairs down) and wrap your yarn around two of the legs.
 Then, using another piece of yarn, tie around the center and gently remove from the chair legs.
 Cut up each side and trim to form.
 Voila!
 Done.

-Using a cereal box or other cardboard (the sturdier the better) cut out two Pac-Man lookin’ circles exactly the same size.
+Using a cereal box or other cardboard (the sturdier the better), trace and cut out two Pac-Man lookin’ circles exactly the same size.
 The larger the circle, the larger the pom pom.
-Lay the circles together and wrap the yarn around and around.
-Insert your scissors between the two pieces of cardboard and carefully cut around, being careful not to lose any of the yarn bits through the Pac-Man’s mouth.
+Lay the cardboard template circles together and wrap the yarn around and around.
+Insert your sharp scissors between the two pieces of cardboard and carefully cut around, being careful not to lose any of the yarn bits through the Pac-Man’s mouth.
 Using a separate piece of yarn, secure in the middle of the pom pom and tie tight to secure.
 Trim to form and voila!
-Done.
+Perfect pom poms

 Isn’t that fun?
-Which method is your favorite?
+Which diy pom pom method is your favorite?

 More before you go: